ember-graphql/ember-apollo-client/README.md

 In ember-apollo-client, this is exposed on the result of `query` via a method `_apolloUnsubscribe`.
 You should call this method whenever you're done with the query.
-On a route, this can be done with the `deactivate` hook.
+On a route, this can be done with the `resetController` hook.
 In a component, this cleanup is typically done with a `willDestroyElement` hook.

 To make this easier on routes, this addon also provides a mixin called `UnsubscribeRoute`.
 You can use it in your route like this: